tessercat/daoistic-book/blog/ants-part-1/content.md

 When a prince
 doesn’t trust the experts
-and has ideas of his own,
+and likes to get involved,
 his authority erodes every day and he has only himself to blame.
 Meddling makes it impossible to get good advice, and mingling makes it impossible to stay in charge.
-When his authority no longer inspires obedience, and his power no longer commands respect, there’s no way for him to influence subordinates.
+When his authority no longer inspires obedience and his power no longer commands respect, there’s no way for him to influence subordinates.